pivotal/docs-tap/install-gitops-eso.hbs.md

 > Depending on the profile and components included, it may take 5-10 minutes for the Tanzu Application Platform to install.
 > During this time, `kapp` waits for the deployment of Tanzu Sync to reconcile successfully.
 This is normal.
 >
-> You can track the progress of the installation by watching the installation of those packages:
+> You can track the progress of the installation by watching the installation of those packages.
 >
+> In a separate terminal window:
 > ```console
 > watch kubectl get pkgi -n tap-install
 > ```